Quick Stats

 -

-Rochester-only: This foundation exclusively supports organizations in the Rochester, NY area—geographic eligibility is non-negotiable.
+Rochester-only: This foundation exclusively supports organisations in the Rochester, NY area—geographic eligibility is non-negotiable.

 -